EliasB8/100-days-of-code/log.md

 ### Day 58: August 31 Monday, 2020

 **Today's Progress**: I am worked on the JS Calculator project @freecodecamp Fron-End Librariries module ... still a long way to go ...!

+### Day 59: September 1 Tuesday, 2020

+**Today's Progress**: I worked on the JS Calculator project @freecodecamp Fron-End Librariries module ... and it is killing me idk why the test validate it when the iyput is correct ... may b there is a bug!!! grrrrrrrrrr